Catherine22/ClassLoader/README.md

 # Illustration

-  - This application is used to load classes from another apks, you can launch activities and call methods from another apk, we don't put logic in this app.
+  - This application is used to load classes from another apk, you can launch activities or call methods from another apk, so we don't put logic in this app.
   - Using getClassLoader().loadClass() to get activities from an apk, and calling methods or fields by Java reflection.

 Here're some reflection examples: